This cabbage rolls recipe can be a real time-saver when it comes to meal planning.

 This type is often referred to as Chinese cabbage, which is slightly sweeter, crispier, and has a juicier crunch to it.
 If you enjoy tender, melt-in-your-mouth meals then you’ll definitely want to go for this one.

-How Long to Boil Cabbage for Cabbage Rolls
+How Long to Boil Cabbage

 For any cabbage rolls recipe, we don’t want the cabbage to be well-done at the rolling stage.
 What we want is soft, pliable leaves that will be baked in the oven and cooked in there.